-Simple examples of the use of multiple robots are cleaning, video surveillance, search and rescue operations, and delivering of goods from warehouses to shops.
+Simple examples of the use of multiple robots are cleaning, video surveillance (note that this have to comply with local regulations regarding user's privacy at the application level), search and rescue operations, and delivering of goods from warehouses to shops.
 Multiple robots are simultaneously instructed to perform individual tasks by moving the robotic intelligence from the robots to the network's edge.
 That enables easy synchronization, scalable solution, and on-demand option to create flexible fleet of robots.